USEPA/modelling_hab_indices/README.md

 Random forest, a machine learning algorithm, makes a prediction based on numerous decision or regression trees.
 Both the sample data and predictor variables are randomly selected for each tree.
 To ease interpretation of the final models, we used a variable selection algorithm to pare down the total number of variables into a reduced model.
 The final random forest is calculated from the reduced model.

 We did this for two combinations of variables: “All Variables” (in situ water quality and GIS variables) or “GIS Only” variables (i.e. no in situ information).
 For each set of variables, we determined the consensus prediction for chlorophyll a and converted those predictions into four and two trophic state classes (Table 1).
+These trophic state classifications were taken from the 2007 National Lakes Assessment report.
 For these predicted classifications we calculated a confusion matrix and summary statistics.
 Using these classes, we estimated the probability that each lake is in a given trophic state.

 |Trophic State (4 Class)|Trophic State (2 Class)|Concentration Cut-off|